shehabk/CSCE-741-TeamZ/README.md

 Verifying Selenium
 ===================
 The steps below are to be used to verify task #3, Selenium.
-Note, to allow POST commands to be submitted to the server application you will need a the tool of your choice, such as Postman.
+Note, to allow POST commands to be submitted to the server application you will need a tool of your choice, such as Postman.
 #### Using Selenium:
 	1) Make sure you downloaded the chrome driver and the exePath in loadDriver() method of CourseService class is correct.